markus-zzz/myc64-pocket/README.md

 Analogue Pocket.
 The emulator core itself [MyC64](https://github.com/markus-zzz/myc64) was something that I started working on as a hobby project during summer of 2020.
-Sporadically over the years I have put some effort into it but overall **it is very far from complete**.
+Sporadically over the years I have put some effort into it but overall **it is quite far from complete**.

-In its current state the emulator **will not support running any games** but it does boot up into BASIC and it is possible to load `.prg` files such as Supermon64 and some PSID64 SID players.

 ## Setup